 Robinson College Alumni Forum Live, Saturday 27 March 2021

 Our Warden, Professor David Yates, steps down later this year after 20 years of transformative leadership at Robinson.
-As part of our celebrations of the achievements of Professor Yates’ term of office, we are pleased to invite alumni to a live online interview that replaces our annual Alumni Forum event on Saturday 27 March 2021.
+As part of our celebrations of the achievements of Professor Yates’ term of office, alumni joined a live online interview on Saturday 27 March 2021.

-Led by Philip Moser QC, the interview will feature contributions from some of Professor Yates’ most significant partnerships of the past two decades.
-This is the first of a number of celebratory initiatives planned for this year to mark the contributions of the Warden and their impact on Robinson.
+Led by Philip Moser QC, the interview featured contributions from some of Professor Yates’ most significant partnerships of the past two decades.

-Welcome by Dr S. Trudgill, President, Robinson College Alumni Association
+Welcome by Dr Steve Trudgill, President, Robinson College Alumni Association

-Interview with David Yates, by Philip Moser QC (1987, Law): My 20 years at Robinson
+Interview with David Yates, by Philip Moser QC (Law, 1987): My 20 years at Robinson